benbayard/lightbox/README.md

 ## Things I'd like to add

-Currently on the grid level if the images are not the same height and width (like those on google images and giphy) the layout is less than ideal.
-To fix this I would use mosaic tiling using `CSS3` `column-count` and `column-gap.`

 I would like to add tests, but I felt it was not necessary with the type-safety.